pctechkid/LIST-OF-USEFUL-SITES/Audio-Tools.md

 * [MusicPlayer](https://github.com/rajaprerak/MusicPlayer) - *Music Player with Django.
 Simple and easy to use music streaming website*

 * [Mopidy](https://github.com/mopidy) - *Mopidy is an extensible music server written in Python*

+* [Deemixrr](https://github.com/TheUltimateC0der/Deemixrr) - *deemixrr manages your artists and playlists completely automated.
+You add your favorite artists and playlists, and deemixrr does the rest for you*